ferotek/DSC-478/README.md

 # DSC-478
-Project for DSC 478 Digit Classifier
+Projects for DSC 478 Digit Classifier and Joke Ratings System